kqarryzada/NeoDefaults/docs/FAQ.md

     ```
     If you see this message, then you've fixed the autoexec file successfully.
 If not, something
     went wrong.
 Consider opening an issue on GitHub for additional help.

+&nbsp;

+**Q:** I installed the hitsound through the Advanced Install, but I don't hear it in-game.

+**A:** There's an in-game setting that turns hitsounds on and off, and it is off by default.
+`neodefaults.cfg` enables this for you, but it's likely that you opted out of the config install.
+To fix this, open the Advanced Options menu in TF2 and enable the "Play a hit sound" setting.